enkidevs/curriculum/react/introduction/introduction-to-hooks/why-were-hooks-needed.md

 ---
 ## Content

-Hooks represent a new addition to React, and they allow you to use state or other useful features without using class components.
+They allow you to use state or other useful features without using class components.

 Hooks were created to solve a number of issues that were encountered in the first five years since React was created.